aiventures/utils/README.md

 ## Todos / Ideas

+* `20241215` Create gliding overtime
+* `20241215` Create a directive / mapping for recording template
+* `20241215` Create a time recording template and a parsing method
+* `20241215` Override an Office Time by Home Office
+* `20241215` Add an Over/UnderTime Indicator in calendar and markdown and Tree
+* `20241215` Add Duration separated by Office / Homeoffice to Stats
+* `20241215` Create Icon List with search capabilities based on keywords
+* `20241215` Calculate Total Durations per Month / and Delta to Working Times / directly in calendar model
+* `20241215` Use Rich Text to highlight text searches
+* `20241215` Create a Tree explorer view
+* `20241215` Render Calendar as Tree
+* `20241215` Create Pydantic Model to render the Calendar markdown list with different options such as
+             only certain types of days to be rendered
 * `20241003` Set Environment from Configuration / optionally save it as well as env file / create a bat file
 * ~~`20241002` Parse Placeholder in [...] as links to config in command parser~~
 * `20240929` Parsing links, add numbers and allow to launch links from CLI